-A simple text, voice note, DM, or even face to face - however you do it, start a conversation about mental health this Time to Talk Day.
+A simple text, voice note, DM, or even face to face - make space for a conversation about mental health this Time to Talk Day.
 Opening up is so important when it comes to tackling stigma - so let's do it together.

-Talking about mental health reduces stigma helping to create supportive communities where we can talk openly about mental health and feel empowered to seek help when we need it.
-For Time To Talk Day on 3 February, I'm here to talk and listen.
+Talking about mental health reduces stigma, helping to create supportive communities where we can talk openly about mental health and feel empowered to seek help when we need it.
+For #TimeToTalk Day on 2 February, I'm here to talk and listen.

-It's Time to Talk Day on Thursday 3 February 2022.
+It's Time to Talk Day on Thursday

+2 February 2023.
 It's a chance for all of us to be more open about mental health - to talk, to listen, to change lives.
 I'm a See Me volunteer because [insert reason].
 I'll be getting involved by [add some details about your plans] - join us and however you do it, start a conversation about mental health this Time to Talk Day.

-Time to Talk Day is the nation's biggest mental health conversation, taking place on 3 February 2022.
+Time to Talk Day is the nation's biggest mental health conversation, taking place on 2 February 2023.
 Will you join me and @seemescotland in opening up about mental health? #TimeToTalk.

-It's #TimeToTalk Day on Thursday 3 February!
+It's #TimeToTalk Day on Thursday 2 February 2023!
 How will you join the conversation on mental health?